ChelsieSalome/Linux-Assignment-3-part-1/README.md

 # Linux Assignment III - Part 1
 # SALOME CHELSIE LELE WAMBO

 # Script Purpose

 This project sets up a Bash script to generate a static `index.html` file containing system information.
 The file is served by an Nginx web server and secured with a firewall using UFW.
-The system is automated using a systemd service and timer to run daily at 5:00 AM.
+The system is automated using a systemd service and timer to run daily at 5:00 AM PST.

 ## Features